Khyriv

+History

-Khyriv was first mentioned in documents from 1374.
-At that time it was the private property of the noble Polish family of Herburt and was part of Poland's Ruthenian Voivodeship.
+Khyriv is first mentioned in documents from 1374.
+At that time, it was the private property of the noble Polish family of Herburt, and was part of the Kingdom of Poland.
+Administratively it was located in the Przemyśl Land in the Ruthenian Voivodeship in the Lesser Poland Province.
+For over 400 years Chyrów was a private town of the powerful landowning Ossoliński and Mniszech families.
 In 1528 Chyrów, as it is called in Polish, received Magdeburg rights, and three years later, the first Roman Catholic church was founded there by Andrzej Tarło.
 The wooden church probably burned down during the Great Northern War, and in 1710, it was replaced by a brick structure.
 In 1740, a synagogue opened in the town.

-For over 400 years Chyrów belonged to Przemyśl Land, in the Ruthenian Voivodeship, of the Kingdom of Poland.
-It was the property of the powerful landowning Ossolinski and Mniszech families.
-In 1772, following the Partitions of Poland, Chyrów was annexed by the Habsburg Empire and remained in Austrian Galicia until late 1918.
-In 1872 a rail connection was established there with a station.
+In 1772, following the First Partition of Poland, Chyrów was annexed by the Habsburg Empire, and remained in Austrian Galicia until late 1918.
+In 1872 a rail connection was established with a station.
 In the 1880s, a state of the art vast purpose-built complex was erected there for a College on the outskirts of the town by the Polish province of the Society of Jesus.
 By 1913 the population of Chyrów was 3,400.

-During the Polish–Ukrainian War it was the site of heavy Polish – Ukrainian fighting from late 1918 into early 1919.
+During the Polish–Ukrainian War, Khyriv was the site of heavy Polish–Ukrainian fighting from late 1918 into early 1919.
 The war was won by Poland, and until the 1939 Invasion of Poland, Chyrów remained within the territory of the Second Polish Republic.
-According to the 1921 census, the population of Chyrów was 2,654.
-In the interbellum period, Chyrów formed part of Sambór County, in the Lwow Voivodeship.
-With the outbreak of the Second World War, caused by the invasion of Poland, the Red Army occupied the entire region in September 1939 until 1941, when it was seized by the German Wehrmacht until 1943, before being re-taken by forces of the Soviet Union.
-From 1944 the town and its surroundings was annexed by the USSR.
-With the collapse of the Soviet empire in 1991, the town came under the jurisdiction of present-day Ukraine.
+According to the 1921 census, the population of Chyrów was 2,654, 68.2% Polish, 19.0% Ukrainian and 12.7% Jewish.
+In the interbellum period, Chyrów formed part of Sambor County, in the Lwow Voivodeship.

+With the outbreak of the Second World War, the Red Army occupied the entire region in September 1939 until 1941, when it was seized by the German Wehrmacht until 1944, before being re-taken by forces of the Soviet Union.
+The Germans operated the Stalag 323 prisoner-of-war camp in the town before its relocation to Tarnopol.
+From 1944, the town and its surroundings was annexed by the USSR.
+Return of Khyriv to Poland was briefly considered following the 1951 Polish-Soviet Territorial Exchange, but was dismissed following the death of Joseph Stalin.
+With the dissolution of the Soviet Union in 1991, the town came under the jurisdiction of newly independent Ukraine.

 Until 18 July 2020, Khyriv belonged to Staryi Sambir Raion.
-The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
+The raion was abolished in July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Staryi Sambir Raion was merged into Sambir Raion.